fbpx

 Partnering Opportunities

 The TSC Alliance is eager to partner with sponsors of clinical trials or clinical research studies to collect biosamples centrally at the TSC Biosample Repository.
 Such biosamples will remain under the control of the study’s biosample use committee until the conclusion of the project, at which time the samples will become part of the openly available TSC Biosample Repository.
 This provides a win-win opportunity to ensure the long-term availability of valuable samples.
-This process is being used with the Developmental Synaptopathies Consortium and the PREVeNT clinical trial.
+This process is being used with the Developmental Synaptopathies Consortium and the TSC-STEPS clinical trial.

-Information for Individuals with TSC and Their Families
+Information for individuals with TSC and their families

 If you are an individual with TSC or a family member of someone with TSC, please see here for information about donating samples to the TSC Biosample Repository.